Variable#

 Integer Variables#

-Integer variables are discrete variables that can take only values between their bounds.
+Integer variables are discrete variables that can take only integer values between their bounds.

 The user may change both bounds from the default value.
 The default lower bound is 0 (zero)

-and the default upper bound inside GAMS is float('inf')
+and the default upper bound inside GAMSPy is float('inf')

 , and the same upper bound is passed on